bootstrapworld/curriculum/lessons/Algebra2/exploring-exponential-models/langs/en-us/slides.md

 Normally we think that "more data means more power!", and that the more data we include in our sample the more clearly we'll see any potential correlations.
 But in certain circumstances - like in our Covid dataset! - the correlations in our sub-groups cancel each other out when we put the groups together!
 This is called Simpson's Paradox, and you can learn more at @link{https://en.wikipedia.org/wiki/Simpson%27s_paradox, Wikipedia}.

 ---
+{layout="Investigate"}
+# Filtering & Simpson's Paradox

+**For Example:** School A and B both have basketball teams.
+The 6 foot kids on School A's team are better than the 6 foot kids on School B's team.
+The 5' 10" kids from School A are also better than 5' 10" kids from School B. In fact, at every height, the kids from School A are better than the kids from School B. __But School B's team is better than School A.__ How is this possible?
+School B has __more tall kids__ than School A!

+---
 {layout="InvestigateR"}
 # Filtering & Simpson's Paradox